satoshifuku/Good_UI/_posts/2020-07-03-battery_Surface_keyboard.md

 ## Mapping:

-1. The convex in the case(in the front of the image) implies that you connect a plus side of the battery to it.
+1. The convex in the case(in the front of the image) implies that you connect a minus side of the battery to it.
 In addition, the concave implies you connect a plus side of the battery on it.

 ## Affordance